UK Bodysurfing Association C.I.C.

 A non profit community interest company set up to encourage U.K. bodysurfers to unite, form friendships, and gain expertise at bodysurfing.

-Anyone who wishes to join the UK Bodysurfing Association should go to Memberships (please note that membership is intended primarily for bodysurfers based in the U.K).
+Anyone who wishes to join the UK Bodysurfing Association should go to Memberships (please note that membership is for bodysurfers based in the U.K).

 The Association (as a member of the Euro Bodysurf Association), arrange trips to take part in their overseas events.
 These take place each year across France, Portugal, Morocco and Spain (usually 3 per year).
 A UK team of about 8 competitors is taking part in the Bodysurf Maroc event November 17-18th 2018!